-[Comment to 7.2Article 8.2: Anti-Doping Organizations should recognize that basic principles of fairness require that where a Participantan individual's Personal Information is Processed in the context of Anti-Doping Activities, he or she should receive or have access to information that explains in simple terms the purpose and procedures for the Processing of their Personal Information.
-This International Standard aspires to ensure that Participantsindividuals acquire a basic grasp of the roles and responsibilities performed by the different organizations involved in anti-doping in sport, as those relate to the Processing of Personal Information.
-Under no circumstances should Anti-Doping Organizations seek to mislead or misinform Participantsindividuals in order to Process their Personal Information.
-In addition to furnishing such information directly to Participants or other Personsindividuals, Anti-Doping Organizations may wish to make such information available on any websites or other online platforms that they operate.
+[Comment to Article 8.2: Anti-Doping Organizations should recognize that basic principles of fairness require that where an individual's Personal Information is Processed in the context of Anti-Doping Activities, he or she should receive or have access to information that explains in simple terms the purpose and procedures for the Processing of their Personal Information.
+This International Standard aspires to ensure that individuals acquire a basic grasp of the roles and responsibilities performed by the different organizations involved in anti-doping in sport, as those relate to the Processing of Personal Information.
+Under no circumstances should Anti-Doping Organizations seek to mislead or misinform individuals in order to Process their Personal Information.
+In addition to furnishing such information directly to individuals, Anti-Doping Organizations may wish to make such information available on any websites or other online platforms that they operate.

-Each Anti-Doping Organization should ensure that its Processing of Personal Information is transparent to Participantsindividuals, notwithstanding the fact that certain information relating to Anti-Doping Activities, notably information concerning scheduled Testing and investigations and proceedings relating to anti-doping rule violations, may need to be temporarily withheld from Participantsindividuals in order to maintain the integrity of the anti-doping process.
-Similarly, notice to Participantsindividuals also may need to be temporarily withheld if providing the information might reasonably risk jeopardizing an ongoing or reasonably anticipated investigation into doping-related activities conducted by an Anti-Doping Organization or law enforcement agencies.
-The prompt provision of appropriate information to Participantsindividuals pursuant to this Article 7 is essential given the serious adverse Consequences that might arise if Participantsindividuals are found to have committed an anti-doping rule violation.]
+Each Anti-Doping Organization should ensure that its Processing of Personal Information is transparent to individuals, notwithstanding the fact that certain information relating to Anti-Doping Activities, notably information concerning scheduled Testing and investigations and proceedings relating to anti-doping rule violations, may need to be temporarily withheld from individuals in order to maintain the integrity of the anti-doping process.
+Similarly, notice to individuals also may need to be temporarily withheld if providing the information might reasonably risk jeopardizing an ongoing or reasonably anticipated investigation into doping-related activities conducted by an Anti-Doping Organization or law enforcement agencies.
+The prompt provision of appropriate information to individuals pursuant to this Article 7 is essential given the serious adverse Consequences that might arise if individuals are found to have committed an antidoping rule violation.]

-8.3 7.3 Anti-Doping Organizations shall provide the above information in a manner and format, whether written, oral or otherwise, that Participants or Personsindividuals to whom the Personal Information relates can easily comprehend, using clear and plain language.
-Anti-Doping Organizations shall take into account the age and mental capacity of the Participant or other Personindividual, as well as local practices, customs and the particular circumstances surrounding the Processing of the Personal Information.
+8.3 Anti-Doping Organizations shall provide the above information in a manner and format, whether written, oral or otherwise, that individuals to whom the Personal Information relates can easily comprehend, using clear and plain language.
+Anti-Doping Organizations shall take into account the age and mental capacity of the individual, as well as local practices, customs and the particular circumstances surrounding the Processing of the Personal Information.

-[Comment to 7.3Article 8.3: Anti-Doping Organizations need to determine the most effective means of providing information in particular cases, recognizing that furnishing Participantsindividuals with written notice is to be preferred when practical.
-This also may include furnishing notices through generally available sources, such as brochures and Internet websites, alone or preferably in combination with more succinct notices on forms and other documentation provided directly to Participantsindividuals.
-Anti-Doping Organizations also must take into account the specific circumstances of the Participant or other Personindividual, in particular factors such as their age or mental capacity that impact their ability to understand the information being presented to them by the Anti-Doping Organization.]
+[Comment to Article 8.3: Anti-Doping Organizations need to determine the most effective means of providing information in particular cases, recognizing that furnishing individuals with written notice is to be preferred when practical.
+This also may include furnishing notices through generally available sources, such as brochures and Internet websites, alone or preferably in combination with more succinct notices on forms and other documentation provided directly to individuals.
+Anti-Doping Organizations also must take into account the specific circumstances of the individual, in particular factors such as their age or mental capacity that impact their ability to understand the information being presented to them by the Anti-Doping Organization.]

-9.0 8.0 Disclosures of Sharing Personal Information to other Responsibly
+9.0 Sharing Personal Information Responsibly